-Mickey will be appearing at HBTS 2021 on Friday 5th Feb at 20.30 (UK time) and will be teaching how to play ‘Georgia’ on harmonica.
+Mickey will be appearing at HBTS 2021 on Friday 5th Feb at 20.30 (UK time) and will be running through some options for playing a solo to ‘Georgia’ on harmonica.

-Born and raised in the Lone Star State of Dallas Texas, Mickey Raphael’s career as Willie Nelson’s Harmonica player has spanned almost three decades.
+Born and raised in Dallas in the Lone Star State of Texas, Mickey Raphael’s career as Willie Nelson’s Harmonica player has spanned almost three decades.

 His intelligent playing style has become a hallmark of Nelson’s crossover sound, earning him a large audience worldwide.
 As a teenager, Raphael gravitated toward the Dallas folk music scene.
 The spell of legendary harmonica great Don Brooks.
 “I went to this little coffee house one night and saw him playing and it just impressed me so much,” Raphael recalls.
 “He had moved to New York and was kind of a legend around Dallas.